 Benefits of Subject Searching

-Start by navigating to the landing page of the EBSCOhost database(s) that you'd like to search (Academic Search Complete, PsycINFO, Business Source Premier, etc.).
-There is a link to a complete list of EBSCOhost databases on the "More about Subject Searching in EBSCOhost" page of this guide.
+Begin by navigating to the landing page of the EBSCOhost database(s) that you'd like to search (Academic Search Complete, PsycINFO, Business Source Premier, etc.).
+There is a complete list of EBSCOhost databases on the "More about Subject Searching in EBSCOhost" page of this guide.

 After deciding which database(s) you'd like to conduct a search in, find the Subjects tab underneath the search box fields.
-It will be next to FiltersSearch options, and Publications.
+It will be next to tabs labeled FiltersSearch options, and possibly Publications.

 Terms in the results list will be accompanied by check boxes to the left-hand side.
 Some terms may also have a check box in the "Explode" column; clicking an Explode box for a term will automatically select a group of terms that are associated with/are subcategories of that overarching term.